MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/opentelemetry-add-modify.md

 #### [Node.js](#tab/nodejs)

-The Node.js SDK will only export these manually recorded span-based exceptions to Application Insights as exceptions if they are recorded on the children of remote spans, or if the exception is recorded on a top level span.
+The Node.js SDK will only export these manually recorded span-based exceptions to Application Insights as exceptions if they are recorded on the children of remote, internal spans, or if the exception is recorded on a top level span.

 ```javascript
 // Import the Azure Monitor OpenTelemetry plugin and OpenTelemetry API